(B) Fund-raising activities

 (2) Inmate groups may, with the approval of the warden or designee, conduct fund-raising activities, including the sale of services or merchandise, which shall not be in competition with the commissary.
 A vendor license shall be obtained by each group selling services or merchandise, and sales tax must be paid in accordance with state law.

 (3) Inmate groups may receive contributions from individuals or groups with prior approval from the warden or designee.
 Such contributions shall be made to the group to be used for the group's designated purpose and shall not be credited to any individual.

 (4) The cashier shall account for money collected through fund-raising activities.

 (1) Group accounts are to be maintained in a solvent position at all times.
 Purchase orders shall be issued only if there are sufficient funds available to cover all outstanding obligations.
 Inmate groups shall obtain approval from the warden or designee prior to making any expenditure in order to prevent a single member or group advisor from incurring expenses on behalf of the group.
 Other than items for resale, inmate groups shall obtain written approval from the chief of the division of business administration or designee prior to making any expenditure in excess of five hundred dollars.

-(2) Receiving reports shall be prepared for all incoming shipments.
-Vouchers shall be prepared in the business office and forwarded to the cashier's office for payment.
+(2) Receiving reports shall be prepared for all purchases.
+Vouchers shall be prepared in the cashier's office for payment.